eProsima/Discovery-Server-docs/docs/tests.rst

 existence.
 Note that we don't need to modify the previous tests profiles, as we can rely on *server* and *client* tag attributes to avoid create redundant boilerplate profiles:

-    - *server* **prefix** attribute is used to superseed the profile specified one, and uniquely identifies each server.
+    - *server* **prefix** attribute is used to supersede the profile specified one, and uniquely identifies each server.
     - *server* **ListeningPorts** and **ServerList** tags allow us to link servers between them without creating specific server profiles.
     - *client* **server** attribute is used to link a client with its server without using a new profile or a